PyMoDAQ/pymodaq_plugins_montana/README.rst

 * PyMoDAQ’s >= 5.
 * Operating system’s version: any
-* Will work only if the IP address of your instrument is reachable on yoru network
+* Will work only if the IP address of your instrument is reachable on your network